Kriper1111/LPPSolve/README.md

 ## Credits, Licenses, Afterthoughts
 This program uses and relies on other open-source libraries. you can check their respective licenses in their repositories, linked in the dependency list.
 This program uses generated GLAD OpenGL bindings (at least I think that's the term).
 They fall under CC0 license, except for certain parts of Khronos EGL specs, which fall under the MIT License.
+This program uses (and at some point will embed) DejaVu fonts.
+You can find their license at https://dejavu-fonts.github.io/License.html.

 I've yet to decide on the license to use myself, but I'll probably stick to the MIT License.